alishway/Close-Format-Nemesis/README.md

 - the accompanying website to the Speech and Language Processing handbook
 - the companying website to Foundations of Statistical Natural Language Processing
 - NLP Stanford course [lectures](https://www.coursera.org/course/nlp)

+## Figures

+I store all the figures generated for the purpose of completing and revising the Milestone report and the Final report here in this folder.
+There should be a set of Final Figures for the Final report, if it's not impossible.
+The naming of the figures are as such to help me make sense of neat, tidy filed visual explorations.
+The codes that generated the figures will be made available in the Code folder.

 ## Final product